 Speakers: Agency for Healthcare Research Quality

 A session exploring a new primer from AHRQ to support measurement, data collection and initial actions on decarbonization.
 The primer will be released in September.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.

 Speakers: United Nations Framework Convention on Climate Change, Race to Zero

 This session will feature international case studies and helpful techniques for decarbonization and resilience from other nations.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.

 Speakers: National Academy of Medicine Action Collaborative on Decarbonizing the U.S. Health Sector Leadership

 OCCHE co-chairs the National Academy of Medicine Action Collaborative on Decarbonizing the U.S. Health Sector, a public-private partnership of leaders from across the health system committed to addressing the sector’s environmental impact while strengthening its sustainability and resilience.
 This session will review publicly available tools and supports developed by Action Collaborative leadership and members, including major national associations.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.

 Speakers: Centers for Disease Control and Prevention, Environmental Protection Agency, OCCHE

 Starting in the fall, Million Hearts CCC will be a national forum for health care organizations to learn about the cardiovascular health threats that climate change (e.g., extreme heat, extreme temperatures) and air pollution (e.g., particulate matter) present, review evidence-based interventions to address those threats (especially for high-risk populations), and access relevant solutions and tools.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.

 Speakers: Indian Health Service, Military Health System, Veteran’s Health Administration

 The learning network will share the learning of federal health systems on emissions reduction and resilience.
 Case studies from across these systems, as well as relevant tools, will be discussed with private-sector stakeholders.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.